abid701/AmoHotelApp/README.md

 While setting up MySQL Workbench, ensure that you set the username and password to 'root'.

 2. Set Up MySQL Connection:
-   - If you have MySQL Workbench installed, add a new MySQL connection.
+   - If you already have MySQL Workbench installed, add a new MySQL connection.
    - Set the username and password to 'root'.

 3. Import the Database Dump Files: